 Students will receive an email reminder to apply for these scholarships each spring.
 The reminder will include applications and instructions.

-Carolyn Barcus Diversity Scholarship - This scholarship is awarded annually to an ethnic minority student in the Combined PhD program.
+Carolyn Barcus Diversity Scholarship - This scholarship is awarded annually to an ethnic minority student in the Combined PhD specialization.

-Anthony LaPray Scholarship - This scholarship is awarded annually to students in Behavior Analysis; Brain & Cognition; Neuroscience/Psych; Quantitative; Sociobehavioral Epidemiology based on academic achievement, progress in their graduate program, and engagement in research.
+Anthony LaPray Scholarship - This scholarship is awarded annually to students in Behavior Analysis; Brain & Cognition; Combined Clinical/Counseling, Neuroscience/Psych; Quantitative; Sociobehavioral Epidemiology based on academic achievement, progress in their graduate specialization, and engagement in research.

-Kenneth W. Merrell Scholarship - This scholarship is awarded annually to a graduate student in the School Psychology program.
-Students must demonstrate outstanding academic achievement, commitment to the field of School Psychology, and involvement in school psychology activities outside of the program requirements.
+Kenneth W. Merrell Scholarship - This scholarship is awarded annually to a graduate student in the School Psychology specialization.
+Students must demonstrate outstanding academic achievement, commitment to the field of School Psychology, and involvement in school psychology activities outside of the specialization requirements.

-This scholarship is available to graduate students in the Combined Clinical/Counseling Psychology doctoral program.
+This scholarship is available to graduate students in the Combined Clinical/Counseling Psychology doctoral specialization.
 Funds are provided to students to assist with professional expenses including those related to research, clinical practice, and teaching.
-Students in the Combined Clinical/Counseling Psychology Program are encouraged to contact Cara for more information about these support scholarships.
+Students in the Combined Clinical/Counseling Psychology specialization are encouraged to contact Cara for more information about these support scholarships.